finding hope:

 2025

-If you joined us for our summer retreats in 2021-2022, then you know the joy of practicing outdoors, under the tents and on the lawn with us.
+If you joined us for our summer retreats in recent years, then you know the joy of practicing outdoors, under the tents and on the lawn with us.

 THIS YEAR we’ve partnered with the good people at Village Yoga to offer our 2025 retreats in their beautiful INDOOR space.
 We’ll still have plenty of chances to put our bare feet in the grass (if that’s your thing) and stare up at the clouds.